Accounting is More than Crunching Numbers: Read an Accounting Job Description

 The four main types of accountants enjoy a degree of cross-over potential that is unique in business.
 They can transition from one type to another throughout their careers.

 Learn about Pay & Job Projections for accountants.
-The U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook places job growth for accountants and auditors at 11 percent through 2024, faster than average for all occupations.
+The U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook places job growth for accountants and auditors at 10 percent through 2026, faster than average for all occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.